Black Death: Social

 Pieter Bruegel's The Triumph of Death reflects the social upheaval and terror that followed the plague, which devastated medieval Europe.

 One theory that has been advanced is that the Black Death's devastation of Florence, between 1348 and 1350, resulted in a shift in the world view of people in 14th-century Italy that ultimately led to the Renaissance.
 Italy was particularly badly hit by the pandemic, and the resulting familiarity with death may have caused thinkers to dwell more on their lives on Earth, rather than on spirituality and the afterlife.
 (Note: The Black Death caused greater upheaval to Florence's social and political structure than later epidemics.
 Despite a significant number of deaths among members of the ruling classes, the government of Florence continued to function during this period.
 Formal meetings of elected representatives were suspended during the height of the epidemic due to the chaotic conditions in the city, but a small group of officials was appointed to conduct the affairs of the city, which ensured continuity of government.)
 It has also been argued that the Black Death prompted a new wave of piety, manifested in the sponsorship of religious works of art.

 This does not fully explain why the Renaissance occurred in Italy in the 14th century; the Renaissance's emergence was most likely the result of the complex interaction of the above factors, in combination with an influx of Greek scholars after the fall of the Byzantine Empire.
 As a result of the drastic reduction in the populace the value of the working class increased, and commoners came to enjoy more freedom.
-To answer the increased need for labour, workers travelled in search of the most favorable position economically.
+To answer the increased need for labour, workers travelled in search of the most favourable position economically.

 Prior to the emergence of the Black Death, the continent was considered a feudalistic society, composed of fiefs and city-states frequently managed by the Catholic Church.
 The pandemic completely restructured both religion and political forces; survivors began to turn to other forms of spirituality and the power dynamics of the fiefs and city-states crumbled.
-The survivors of the pandemic found not only that the prices of food were lower but also that lands were more abundant, and many of them inherited property from their dead relatives, and this probably contributed to the destabilization of feudalism.
+The survivors of the pandemic found not only that the prices of food were lower but also that lands were more abundant, and many of them inherited property from their dead relatives, and this probably contributed to the destabilisation of feudalism.

 The word "quarantine" has its roots in this period, though the practice of isolating people to prevent the spread of disease is older.
 In the city-state of Ragusa (modern Dubrovnik, Croatia), a thirty-day isolation period was implemented in 1377 for new arrivals to the city from plague-affected areas.
 The isolation period was later extended to forty days, and given the name "quarantino" from the Italian word for "forty".

 All institutions were affected.
 Smaller monasteries and convents became unviable and closed.
 Up to half parish churches lost their priest, apart from the parishioners.
 Religious sensibilities changed: